-115.316 Residents with disabilities and residents who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center Zero Tolerance Policy Resident Intake Brochure in Spanish and English Resident PREA Brochure in Spanish and English Resident Educational Curriculum in Spanish, English and Audio File Interviews Conducted: Director of LCYIC Ten Random Staff During the Audit, there were no residents who were disabled or who were not English proficient.
+115.316 Residents with disabilities and residents who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Pre-Audit Questionnaire Lancaster County Youth Intervention Center Zero Tolerance Policy Resident Intake Brochure in Spanish and English Resident PREA Brochure in Spanish and English Resident Educational Curriculum in Spanish, English and Audio File Interviews Conducted: Director of LCYIC Twelve Random Staff Two residents with intellectual disabilities During the Audit, there were no residents who were disabled or who were not English proficient.
 During the tour, I saw all postings in Spanish and English.
 There are Spanish speaking staff.
 There is a resource called "Language Line" that is used by the Courts and the Detention Center for all languages.
 Staff stated that the use of a resident as a translator for reporting sexual abuse or sexual harassment is prohibited by policy and does not occur.
+The two residents with Intellectual impairments were in the Shelter Program.
+The one girl stated she had Learning Support in her home school but did not require any accommodations for PREA education.
+The other resident had a diagnosis of Autism .
+She too stated that she did not require any special accommodations.
+Both girls had IEPs (Individual Education Plans).
+These plans are required by Pa. law and follow them from their home school to the education program at the Youth Center.
 The Director stated that all reasonable accommodations would be made for a resident with a disability.
 PREA Brochures in Spanish and English were uploaded and reviewed.
 There are mp3 players for those residents that are blind or cannot read with the resident education.
 There is the capacity, through the Educational program, for all residents with limited intellectual ability or physical disabilities to receive PREA Education.
 The PREA policy requires these accommodations.
 This standard has been met and there is no need for corrective action.